 You have to divide the roti into two equal parts.
-Suresh are the two parts in your picture equal?
-Please correct it.
+(Suresh!
+The two parts in your picture are not equal?
+Correct it.)
 Now all of you tell me, how much roti, will each person get?

-Each person will get half roti.
+Each person will get 'half' a roti.

-Teacher.
-Yes, Half mean one part out of two equal parts.
+Teacher: Yes, half means one part out of two equal parts.
 This is written as $\frac{1}{2}$.